This post may contain affiliate links which give me a small commission at no extra charge to you.

 Not only are newborn night feeds easier if you don’t have to trudge down the hall to get to your crying baby, but research shows that room sharing reduces the risk of SIDS.

 In fact, the American Academy of Pediatrics (AAP) now recommends room-sharing (source) as a way to reduce SIDS.

 They also recommend having the baby in his own separate space such as a crib or bassinet within the mother’s bedroom, rather than bed-sharing.

 Read more about the AAP’s Safe Sleep Practices here.

 As part of the “rooming in” discussion, I need to discuss the topic of co-sleeping.
-Although the AAP does not recommend it, many parents do experiment with co-sleeping or bed-sharing.
+Although the AAP does not recommend bed-sharing, many parents do experiment with it at some point.

-Because it is believed that most parents co-sleep at some point, (often out of desperation) I think it warrants a discussion all it’s own.
+Because it is believed that most parents will bed-share at some point, (often out of desperation) I think it warrants a discussion all it’s own.